Xcerm01/IMPACTECH/README.md

 ### License

-This repository provides all scripts and auxiliary data, distributed under the GNU General Public License (GPL) Version 3.
-It is free to run, study, share and modify all versions of the model (using proper citation).
-The IMPACTECH project members invite stakeholders, businesses, scholars and others to use the work.
+The repository will soon (5/2020) provide all scripts and auxiliary data to the IMPACTECH model.
+They are distributed under the GNU General Public License (GPL) Version 3.
+It is free to run, share and adapt, using proper reference.
+IMPACTECH project members invite public sector experts, businesses, scholars and other interested stakeholders to use the model.
+If you have a query or interest in providing feedback, please write to xcerm01@gmail.com.

 ### Reproducibility